Chandni Chowk: Shops

 Chandni Chowk's speciality is its variety and authenticity: food, delicacies and sweets of more than 1,000 kinds, sarees with chikan and zari.
 Narrow lanes host shops that sell books, clothing, electronics, consumer goods, shoes and leather goods.
 It is the location of the original Haldiram's and brands such as Giani's.
 A particular local delicacy is the jalebis, which are fried in pure ghee (clarified butter).

 Starting from the Red Fort end one finds the State Bank of India building.
 A short distance away is Bhagirath Palace Begum Samru which has an intriguing history.
-Bhagirath Palace and the adjoining area have perhaps the biggest market in India for electrical goods, lamps and light fixtures.Also for medical essentials and related products.Dariba Kalan is the market for silver and gold jewellery.
+Bhagirath Palace and the adjoining area have perhaps the biggest market in India for electrical goods, lamps and light fixtures.
+Dariba Kalan is the market for silver and gold jewellery.
 This market also offers trophies, shields, mementos and related items.
 At its Southern end (and close to the Jama Masjid, Delhi) is Bazaar Guliyan where about a hundred shops selling metallic and wooden statues, sculptures, bells, handicrafts are located.
 Nai Sarak is the wholesale market for stationery, books, paper and decorative materials.
-Chawri Bazar is a big market for greeting and wedding cards as well as plumbing and sanitary ware and accessories.
-Lal Kuan is a wholesale market for hardware and hotel kitchen equipment.
-Located at the western end of Chandni Chowk, Khari Baoli is a street entirely dedicated to all kinds of spices, dried fruits, nuts, herbs, grains, lentils, pickles and preserves/murabbas.
-Tilak Bazaar is a wholesale market for industrial chemicals.
-The Cloth Market supplies home furnishing fabrics, including ready-made items as well as design services.
+Chawri Bazar is a big market for greeting and wedding cards as well as plumbing items, sanitary ware, and accessories.
+Located at the western end of Chandni Chowk, Khari Baoli is a street entirely dedicated to all kinds of spices, dried fruits, nuts, herbs, grains, lentils, pickles and preserves.